-- If you are appealing a decision we made about coverage for care that you have not yet received, you and/or your doctor will need to decide if you need a "fast appeal." - The requirements and procedures for getting a "fast appeal" are the same as those for getting a "fast coverage decision."
-To ask for a fast appeal, follow the instructions for asking for a fast coverage decision.
-(These instructions are given earlier in this section.) - If your doctor tells us that your health requires a "fast appeal," we will give you a fast appeal.
+If you are appealing a decision we made about coverage for care that you have not yet received, you and/or your doctor will need to decide if you need a "fast appeal."
+If your doctor tells us that your health requires a "fast appeal," we will give you a fast appeal.